-So you are in a long distance relationship with some guy you met on the internet and want to take it to the next level?
-Let’s suppose that you are meeting someone online who is just fabulous and that person seem to be the match of your life, but is living far away from you.
-Is it worth your spending your time in a long distance relationship with this person?
+So you are in a long-distance relationship with some guy you met on the internet and want to take it to the next level?
+Let’s suppose that you are meeting someone online who is just fabulous, and that person seems to be the match of your life but is living far away from you.
+Is it worth spending your time in a long-distance relationship with this person?
 What if this person is really your soul mate?

-Like all things, you have to work at a relationship if you want it to get better and grow into something more.
-If you know and apply some simple rules, your relationship can turn out to be one of the most successful and happy relationships that ever existed.
+Like all things, you have to work on a relationship if you want it to get better and grow into something more.
+If you know and apply some simple rules, your relationship can be one of the most successful and happy relationships ever.

 1. The quality of a relationship is more likely to increase if both people develop the ability to share feelings openly with each other.
 Do not be afraid to tell your partner what you really need and want from him (or her).
 He deserves to know the truth and judge whether they can give it to you.

 4. Be prepared to be flexible.
-Tell your partner of how much you think about and love him or her and you will score some important points.
-Making them miss you more and you’ll fill them with the constant urge to see you.
+Tell your partner how much you think about and love him or her, and you will score some important points.
+Make them miss you more, and you’ll fill them with the constant urge to see you.
 But don’t be possessive.
-Being paranoid and accusing will only grow doubts, insecurity and tension between you and none of those will help the relationship develop successfully.
+Being paranoid and accusing will only grow doubts, insecurity, and tension between you, and none of those will help the relationship develop successfully.